Smart Contracts

 - Call

-getCardText(tokenId)to read the inscription’s text - Map the phrases to your game’s stat system however you choose
+getCardText(tokenId)to read the card’s seven text fields - Map the phrases to your game’s stat system however you choose

-- The inscription’s meaning in YOUR game is up to you
+- The card’s meaning in YOUR game is up to you

 This is the composability model.
 Your game decides what “Reaction Time: Before the Signal” means.
 Another game decides differently.
 Both are valid.
-The inscription is just the config.
+The Litany Card is just the config.

 Standards